guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 ## 4. Create `secrets.yaml` with optional captured token.

+You must do this step to create a secrets.yaml file.
+The optional bit is that you are not required to replace the placeholder token

-(NOTE: You if you skipped prior manual capture of Remote's token, you do not need to replace the below token hex numbers.
-Just leave them alone because you will be capturing your token on the translator later)
+if you skipped prior manual capture of Remote's token, you do not need to replace the below token hex numbers.
+Just leave them alone token AA:BB:CC:DD:EE:FF:00:11:22:33:44:55:66:77:88

-The helper generates the API key and strong OTA/fallback-access-point passwords using Python's securerandom generator:
+This script generates the API key and strong OTA/fallback-access-point passwords using Python's secure random generator:

-(Optional) Replace the below script's token with the 15-byte token printed by the capture
+(Optional) Replace the below script's token with the 15-byte token obtained by manual capture.

 MacOS or Linux